1922–23 FAI Cup: Notes

-A. From 1923-1936, the FAI Cup was known as the Free State Cup.
+A. From 1923 to 1936, the FAI Cup was known as the Free State Cup.

 B. Attendances were calculated using gate receipts which limited their accuracy as a large proportion of people, particularly children, attended football matches in Ireland throughout the 20th century for free by a number of means.

 C. The FAI applied to join FIFA in 1923 and was admitted as the FAIFS (Football Association of the Irish Free State).

 D. Fixture abandoned during 2nd half due to bad light.
 Re-Fixture played on 13 January.